George Lopez (TV series)

 George Lopez, commonly referred to as The George Lopez Show, is an American sitcom created by George Lopez, Bruce Helford and Robert Borden, which originally aired for six seasons, consisting of 120 episodes, on ABC from March 27, 2002, to May 8, 2007.
 Helford and Borden also serve as showrunners and are executive producers.
-The show stars the titular comedian George Lopez, who plays a fictionalized version of himself, featuring his life at work and his family life in Los Angeles, California.
+The series stars Lopez as a fictionalized version of himself, featuring his professional and personal lives in Los Angeles, California.

 Series synopsis

 The comedy revolves around a fictionalized portrayal of Lopez who works at the Powers Brothers aviation factory.
 George raises daughter Carmen and dyslexic son Max with his wife Angie, after surviving a miserable, dysfunctional childhood at the hands of his neglectful alcoholic mother Benny, who is portrayed as selfish and cold-hearted.
-Other characters include Angie's indulgent father, wealthy doctor Vic Palmero, who is not very fond of George; and George's best childhood friend Ernie Cardenas, noted for his socially-awkward behavior and unsuccessful attempts at dating.
+Other characters include Angie's indulgent father, wealthy doctor Vic Palmero, who is not very fond of George at first; and George's best childhood friend Ernie Cardenas, noted for his socially-awkward behavior and unsuccessful attempts at dating.
 After Carmen's departure from the series, Angie's overindulged niece Veronica moved in, laden with a large trust fund that is entrusted to George's care.

 Multiple storylines in the series are established through the unveiling of a secret guarded by Benny throughout George's whole childhood, most notably the discovery that his father Manny is still alive after Benny had convinced George that he died.
-Throughout much of the series George tries to locate his father; when Manny is finally introduced, he turns out to be a nasty but successful businessman who is now married to a woman named Lydia with whom he has more children.
-Manny's personality was commonly depicted as being abusive toward his son and former wife in his few appearances before he dies of kidney disease.
-Much to George's fury, Manny has prohibited his son's family from attending his funeral in protection of his reputation.
+Throughout the second and third seasons, George tries to locate his father; when Manny is finally introduced, he turns out to be a stubborn but successful businessman in Phoenix, Arizona, and is now married to a woman named Lydia, with whom he has more children, including a second George Lopez.
+Manny's personality was commonly depicted as being abusive toward his son and former wife in his early appearances.
+Upon meeting as adults and George about to donate a kidney to Manny, he dies of kidney disease.
+Much to George's fury, a final letter from Manny prohibited him and his family from attending his funeral in protection of his reputation.